-As normally applies to all GM food assessments, this report will be available to the public on the FSANZ website and distributed to major stakeholders.
+As normally applies to all GM food assessments, this Report will be available to the public on the FSANZ website and distributed to major stakeholders.
+Public comments on this 2nd Assessment will be considered by the FSANZ Board in making its final decision.